nrkno/dotnetskolen/README_EN.md

                     "startTime": {
                         "type": "string",
                         "format": "date-time",
-                        "description": "Start date and time of the broadcast."
+                        "description": "Start date and time of the transmission."
                     },
                     "endTime": {
                         "type": "string",
                         "format": "date-time",
-                        "description": "The end date and time of the broadcast.
-Is always greater than the start date and time of the broadcast."
+                        "description": "The end date and time of the transmission.
+Is always greater than the start date and time of the transmission."
                     }
                 },
                 "required": [